-Here are the 4 critical questions that payers need to ask themselves when it comes to the premium billing process for employer groups:
+Here are four simple questions payers need to ask when it comes to the premium billing process for employers:

-As payers add more products to their offering, each product increases the complexity of premium billing and payment by adding separate systems and processes for each plan.
-This requires multiple paper statements to collect payments across all of the plans and members, and each must be managed by the employer group separately.
+When payers add more products to an offering, each product increases the complexity of premium billing and payment by adding separate systems and processes for each plan.
+This requires multiple paper statements to collect payments across all of the plans and members.
+Each plan must be managed by the employer group separately.

-To streamline this disjointed billing experience, payers must offer employer groups a centralized source for the payment data with the ability to understand the total amount owed as well as a breakdown of all of the premiums due.
-By making it easy to understand, payers eliminate any potential confusion and frustration that a disjointed paper process often creates.
+To address the disjointed process, payers must offer employers a centralized source for the payment data with the ability to understand the total amount owed.
+This should include a breakdown of all of the premiums due.
+When bills are easy to understand, payers eliminate potential confusion and frustration for employers.

-The goal of any billing process is for a payment to be received for the amount due – but, payers could be creating unnecessary obstacles for employer groups to make that payment.
-In particular, paper statements and paper checks take considerable time and resources to make sure a payment is made on a recurring basis.
-For example, staff from the employer group has to go through pages and pages of the statements to understand what’s being billed and then work with other departments for a check to be cut for the amount due.
+The goal of any billing process is for a payment to be received for the amount due.
+However, payers could be creating unnecessary obstacles for employer groups to make that payment.
+In particular, paper statements and paper checks take extra time and resources to make a recurring payment.
+For example, staff from the employer has to go through pages of the statements to understand what’s being billed.
+Then, staff has to work with other departments for a check to be cut.

-Payers can streamline the payment process by making it easy for employer groups to understand what is owed and then offer an easy way to pay electronically for all members and plans at once.
+Payers can streamline the payment process by making it easy for employer groups to understand what is owed.
+Then, payers can offer an easy way to pay electronically for all members and plans at once.
 Automation offers an additional layer of convenience by completely removing any manual step to make a payment for the employer group and their staff.

-As a best practice, payers should make it easy for employer groups to sign up for online bill presentment at every step of the billing process.
+As a best practice, payers should make it easy for employers to sign up for online bill presentment at every step.
 This is especially important for employer groups who are signed up for automated payments.
-These groups are sending a clear message that they don’t need paper in their payments process, so make it easy for them to eliminate paper altogether.
+These groups are sending a clear message that they don’t want paper, so make it easy to eliminate paper.

-Imagine this scenario: A staff-member goes online to make a payment of $5,000 for all the premiums for their company’s employees, but forgot to save the payment confirmation.
-Then, a few days go by, and the staff-member needs to prove the payment was made for their monthly budget reconciliation with the accounting department.
-Without an easy way to access the payment history, the staff-member has to call the payer and then navigate the customer-service process for proof.
+Imagine this scenario: A staff member goes online to make a payment of $5,000 for all the premiums for their company’s employees.
+However, the staff member forgot to save the payment confirmation.
+A few days go by, and the staff member needs to prove the payment was made for their monthly budget reconciliation with the accounting department.
+Without an easy way to access the payment history, the staff member has to call the payer and then navigate the customer-service process for proof.

-Data breaches hurt the trust for employer groups and members alike.
-Payers must ensure all healthcare payments are secure and not at risk to a data breach.
-For employer groups, secure payments are especially crucial as there is often a great deal of money and personal information that could be at jeopardy with a data breach.
+Data breaches hurt the trust of employer groups and members alike.
+Payers must ensure all healthcare payments are secure and not at risk of a data breach.
+For employer groups, secure payments are especially crucial as there is often a great deal of money and personal information that could be in jeopardy with a data breach.
 Payers can easily build trust with employer groups by working with a vendor that meets the highest standards of both the healthcare and payment industries.